jvatic/tauri-ipc-macros/README.md

     }
     ```

-    **NOTE:** If you have multiple traits implementing `invoke_bindings` they'll each need to be in their own `mod` since an `invoke` WASM binding will be derived in scope of where the trait is defined.
+    **NOTE:** If you have multiple traits implementing `invoke_bindings` they'll each need to be in their own `mod` since an `invoke` WASM binding will be derived in scope of where the trait is defined (this will be moved into another crate at some point).

-2. Import the trait into your Tauri backend and wrap your command definitions in the `impl_trait` macro, e.g:
+2. Import the commands trait into your Tauri backend and wrap your command definitions in the `impl_trait` macro, e.g:

     ```rust
     use my_commands::Commands;